The Gates of Firestorm Peak: Reception

 Trenton Webb reviewed The Gates of Firestorm Peak for Arcane magazine, rating it a 9 out of 10 overall.
 He called the adventure's premise "strong, if a little Stargatey" noting that it "would normally be enough to justify an adventure module.
 And it would be worthy of note for its solid design, varied structure and high-quality supplementary artwork.
 Yet what really makes Firestorm Peak different is that it's designed to be used with both the standard and Player's Option AD&D rules."
 Webb commented more fully on the Player's Option rules: "Now while the Player's Option series undoubtedly refined a woefully inadequate combat system and cleaned up spell casting, it did introduce a cartload of new rules too.
 And although each of these new rules was clearly explained in isolation, seeing them all in practice is an absolute must if you're to grasp the full impact of the system.
 As the first 'showcase' supplement for the system, Firestorm Peak does an excellent job."
 He continued: "With the simple addition of Player's Option Consideration comments at the end of each description or encounter, referees can see where the standard and Player's Option games differ.
 More importantly, these footnotes illustrate the extra depth that can be added to play if used well."
 Webb concluded his review by saying: "The Gates of Firestorm Peak is a totally playable, if somewhat long, adventure for all AD&D hackers.
 As a showcase for the Player's Option series, though, it works as both an illustrative guide to the new rules and an advert.
 Because if you haven't toyed with the new rules, you'll be wondering just why its players get some large-scale maps and cardboard cut-out pieces, but old-style AD&Ders don't."

-The Gates of Firestorm Peak was ranked the 11th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.
+The Gates of Firestorm Peak was ranked the 11th greatest Dungeons & Dragons adventure of all time by Dungeon in 2004, on the 30th anniversary of the Dungeons & Dragons game.